-- 1. The Board of Examiners lays down the minimum of tutorial and practical group meetings a Student is required to attend in the Rules and Regulations and determines how the actual attendance of each Student in the education is registered. - 2.
+- 1. The Board of Examiners lays down the percentage for compulsory attendance in the tutorial group meetings in the Rules and Regulations, articles 5 and 6, and determines how the actual attendance of each Student is registered. - 2.
 If attendance has been met in a given academic year, this will be valid for the remainder of the study, even if the exam is not passed in that year.